 - Showing that special someone you care

 Everyone has that point where the extra cash is worth it for the convenience, but truthfully not everyone can throw around cash willy-nilly.
-Students, for example, should really be doing what they can to maximize their “textbook” budget—and $50 buys a lot of really cheap beer.
+Students, for example, should really be doing whatever they can to maximize their “textbook” budget—and $50 buys a lot of really cheap beer.
+While it’s tempting to really tee off on Apple right about now, I’m going to hold back because luxury products aren’t something you buy when you’re looking to save money.
+If you’re seriously considering the AirPods Max, cost is not really something I imagine you care too much about.

 4) “Wireless” isn’t always a durability feature